Enigma-Watch/BlackPerl-Onyx-Shield/docs/ARKIME_ENHANCEMENTS.md

 ## 🎯 Overview

-BlackPerl_Onyx_ShieldSOC now includes advanced Arkime capabilities with live traffic capture, real-time monitoring, and flexible PCAP generation.
+BlackPerl Onyx Shield now includes advanced Arkime capabilities with live traffic capture, real-time monitoring, and flexible PCAP generation.
 These enhancements provide Blue Teams with powerful network analysis tools that integrate seamlessly with the platform.

 ---